Fun Fire Pit Swing Set: Practical 11-Step Project

 Now that the structure is all assembled, it is time to stain and level if your yard is sloped at all.
 Give every board another look to make sure there are no pencil marks left.
 Once stained, a pencil mark will never go away.
 To stain the structure, I used a quality deck stain and gave it two coats.

-Once the stain is dry, grade around the base of each post and level the area as needed.
+Once the stain is dry on your fire pit swing set, grade around the base of each post and level the area as needed.
 (See the sidebar in step 4) I was on a gentle slope and needed to bring about 5 yards of dirt into the level.

 I suggest that you place your fire pit as you level the area.
 This way you can level the fire pit first and ensure that the foundation for the pit is exactly at or a little below grade.
 If it is below grade, the foundation blocks will be completely hidden, giving the pit a nice clean look.
 Once you are happy with the layout of the fire pit, use landscape block adhesive to secure at least the top two rows of blocks to the rows underneath them.